OkelleyDevelopment/Odinvim/README.md

 The key mappings are bootstrapped from within the `lua/config/keys.lua`.
 If you wish to remove, simply comment out or delete the line.

-If you wish to add a mapping, it is made easy with a utils function in the format:
+If you wish to add a mapping, it is made easy with a utilities function in the format:

 ```
 utils.map(mode, mapping, command, opts)